We headed to Terminal 3 near midnight to board our red-eye flight to Nagoya.

 Once our stomachs have been satisfied, we continued down the street to Sakae for shopping.

-We decided to shop at Sunshine Sakae as the kids were intrigued by the big ferris wheel, which they call the Sky-Boat.
+We decided to shop at Sunshine Sakae as the kids were intrigued by the big ferris wheel, which was also known as Sky-Boat.

 We soon found out that if you spend at least ¥5000 at the tax free store at Level 3, you could get a Buy-1-Get-1-Free coupon for the Sky-Boat ride!